 - Lifestyle and environmental factors

 For those that do struggle with infertility, there are many treatment options available.
 Whether this is surgery to repair dilated testicular veins called varicoceles, medications for hormone optimization, or relieving an obstruction of the sperm ducts, there are many options available to give you and your partner the chance you deserve at conceiving.
 If you are concerned about your sperm quality, you should look into getting a sperm analysis done to determine the health and quality of your sperm.
 Read more in A Urologist’s Guide to Male Fertility.
+We also recommend using a TTC-friendly fertility lubricant to ensure that other factors aren’t getting in the way of you and your partner’s chance at conceiving.

 How CoQ10 helps with male fertility